Julian Marchlewski: Legacy

 In 1926, he was the namesake for the Polish National Raion in Ukraine (Marchlewszczyzna), with the capital at Marchlewsk (known before and after as Dovbysh and Shchorsk; a similar Polish district of Dzierżyńszczyzna, named after Felix Dzerzhinsky, was in Belarus).

 Warsaw's Jan Paweł II Street was formerly called Marchlewski Street.

-Panzerregiment 23 "Julian Marchlewski", part of the 9th Panzer Division of the Land Forces of the National People's Army, was named in his honor.
+Panzerregiment 23 (23rd Tank Regiment) "Julian Marchlewski", part of the 9th Panzer Division of the Land Forces of the National People's Army, was named in his honor.
 The regiment disbanded along with the entire National People's Army when Germany reunified in 1990.